 The Memory Fit process puts Atomic on a technical par with Salomon for in-store custom fitting, and the sustained success of Redster athletes like Marcel Hirscher and Michaela Shiffrin attest to unassailable technical bona fides.
 In other words, Atomic has arrived as a clicking-on-all-cylinders boot supplier, a worthy pretender to Salomon’s throne.

-As a bootfitter, I’m relieved to report that Live Fit lives, albeit reduced to 100 and 80 flex iterations.
-The Live Fit panels in the forefoot really work to alleviate pressure across wide metatarsals, and the voluminous fit from the aperture to the toes is a blessing for skiers with Sequoias for calves.
+A longtime godsend for the high-volume foot, Live Fit still lives, in 100 and 80 flex iterations for men and 90 and 70 flexes for women.
+The Live Fit panels in the forefoot effectively alleviate pressure across wide metatarsals, and the voluminous fit from the aperture to the toes is a blessing for skiers with Sequoias for calves.

 Most boot reviews focus on 130-flex models as they usually represent the top of the recreational line and embody all the most deluxe features, but most skiers shouldn’t be in a 130.
 The trick is finding a softer flexing boot (that’s also perforce less expensive) that doesn’t diminish the fit and steering properties of the top model.
 The Hawx Ultra, Prime and Magna series retain a high cost/value relationship from their top price point to the bottom.

-As good as the Hawx 2.0 series is for the male of the species, women might benefit even more from these special shoes.
+As useful as the Hawx 2.0 series is for the male of the species, women might benefit even more from these special shoes.
 That’s because the boots don’t lose a lot of their quality features as they decline in flex index and cost, meaning that the Prime 80 W buyer still gets a lot of boot, particularly for the price.
-Since women tend to be lighter than men, a lower index boot is more likely to be appropriate for them.
-Women also have more problematic feet than men, presenting fit and alignment issues all their own.
-The Memory Fit system in the Hawx 2.0 series is boot-fitting magic, enabling customization of both the liner and shell to any fit anomaly on a woman’s foot.
-Women are more likely to suffer from poor circulation and cold feet, so the Thinsulate lining in the toes and Thinsulate Platinum everywhere else is a
+Since women tend to be lighter than men, a lower index boot is more likely

-High performance female skiers with narrow feet haven’t had a lot of options; now the Hawx Ultra W gives them a cornucopia of options in a single shell.
-Even if the skier never changes the flex or forward lean, never heats the customizable shell or even the moldable liner, the superlight weight, close fit, stout spine, short sole, abducted stance, cantable soles, 1mm offset shell and immaculate Thinsulate™ insulation ought to be enough to improve her skiing without ever invoking the Hawx Ultra W’s signature features.
-At the very least, the Hawx Ultra W models are worth checking out.
-You can’t find true love if you don’t try on a few ski slippers to find the ones that are worthy.
+High performance female skiers with narrow feet haven’t had a lot of options aside from race boots; the Hawx Ultra W gives them a cornucopia of options in a single shell.
+Even if the skier never changes the flex or forward lean, never heats the customizable shell or the moldable liner, the superlight weight, close fit, stout spine, short sole, abducted stance, cantable soles, 1mm offset shell and immaculate Thinsulate™ insulation ought to be enough

 No other boot brand has done more with the 3-piece, external-tongue shell design than Dalbello.
 Dalbello didn’t just copy the Raichle design they adopted; they improved on it.
 They optimized its performance properties by playing up its strengths: a stout spine and sidewall construction extending from the lower shell; correct pivot location, a key element in this design’s successful execution; and a ribbed external tongue to manage flex and forward energy transmission.